A TTL-based Approach for Content Placement in Edge Networks: Linear Edge Network

 Requests for content $i$ arrive according to a Poisson process with rate $\lambda_i.$ Under TTL, content $i$ spends a deterministic time in a cache if it is not requested, independent of all other contents.
 We denote the timer as $T_{il}$ for content $i$ in cache $l$ on the path $p,$ where $l\in\{1,\cdots, |p|\}.$

 Denote by $t_k^i$ the $k$-th time that content $i$ is either requested or the timer expires.
 For simplicity, we assume that content is in cache $0$ (i.e., server) when it is not in the cache network.
-We can then define a discrete time Markov chain (DTMC) $\{X_k^i\}_{k\geq0}$ with $|p|+1$ states, where $X_k^i$ is the index of the cache that content $i$ is in at time $t_k^i.$ The event that the time between two requests for content $i$ exceeds $T_{il}$ occurs with probability $e^{-\lambda_i T_{il}}$; consequently we obtain the transition probability matrix of $\{X_k^i\}_{k\geq0}$ and compute the stationary distribution.
-Details can be found in Appendix~\ref{mcdpmodel-appendix}.
+We then define a discrete time Markov chain (DTMC) $\{X_k^i\}_{k\geq0}$ with $|p|+1$ states, where $X_k^i$ is the index of the cache that content $i$ is in at time $t_k^i.$ The event that the time between two requests for content $i$ exceeds $T_{il}$ occurs with probability $e^{-\lambda_i T_{il}}$; consequently we obtain the transition probability matrix of $\{X_k^i\}_{k\geq0}$ and compute the stationary distribution.
 The timer-average probability that content $i$ is in cache $l\in\{1,\cdots, |p|\}$ is